<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 Contract monitoring obviously includes financial terms, such as agreements on price and the conditions under which the price can change, as well as any price indexations and bonuses.
 If you miss agreed bonuses, it costs money.
 Unclear indexations lead to unpleasant financial surprises.
 Having multiple suppliers for the same product or service is inefficient for the entire chain, including on the finance side.
 In addition, performance matters, such as quality and delivery times, and so do the necessary certifications.
 "There is often a lot of focus on establishing a contract, which is a process that can take months.
 But that's just where it starts.
 An average contract lasts as long as three to five years.
 And the execution of a contract is really all that matters.
 So that deserves more attention."

 For example, notice periods.
 "If you cancel a contract once in a timely manner, you avoid tacitly renewing it.
-You then don't have to pay unnecessarily for services, and you've already recouped the investment for a contract management solution right away."
+You then don't have to pay unnecessarily for services, and you've already recouped the investment for a Contract Management solution right away."

 "Often the focus is on creating a contract, but execution is all that really matters."

-Dirk Jan Leppers, Pre Sales Consultant | ISPnext
+- Dirk Jan Leppers, Solution Consultant | ISPnext

 Spend under management